stackhpc/ansible-role-os-config/README.md

 ----------------

-While you probably want to use and inline vault variable, here is a nice example of using this playbook:
+While you probably want to use and inline vault variable, here is a nice example of using this role in a playbook:

     - hosts: all
       vars: